Relevance of the Basset history term for Lagrangian particle dynamics: Flow fields

-Simulated particle trajectories are computed for $40401$ particles initialized in the rectangle $M\approx[0,0.07]\times[0,0.05]$.
-Particles are distributed along $201$ vertical and $201$ horizontal lines and are allowed to leave the initial domain, since no boundary condition is imposed.
-The flow field's velocity and its derivatives are set to $0$ beyond the boundaries, so that particles behave as relaxing particles after they leave the initial domain and are unable to return.
+For the calculation of the FTLE in the Faraday flow, the measured velocity field is used to advect inertial particles numerically.
+It should be stressed that experimental particles are not further considered for analysis, they solely serve to derive the time-dependent velocity field.
+The mean square velocity $v_{rms}= \SI{ 0.004862}{\meter\per\second}$ is taken as the characteristic velocity of the flow and the vertical length of the domain, $\SI{0.052487}{\meter}$ as the \revb{characteristic} length-scale.
+A timescale is derived by dividing the characteristic length-scale by the characteristic velocity, obtaining $T_{Faraday} \approx \SI{10.795254}{\second}$.
+Simulated numerical trajectories are computed for $40401$ particles initialized in the rectangle $M=[0,0.070395]\,m\times[0,0.052487]\,m$ in the experimentally derived velocity field.
+Simulated numerical particles of varying Stokes number as well as simulated perfect tracer particles are distributed along $201$ vertical and $201$ horizontal lines and are allowed to leave the initial domain, since no boundary condition is imposed.
+The flow field's velocity and its derivatives are set to $0$ beyond the boundaries of $M$, so that particles behave as relaxing particles after they leave the initial domain.
+They continue in a straight line until they reach a halt due to the friction with the fluid and thus are unable to return.
+By this trivial extension of the velocity field, we again obtain full-length trajectories for FTLE computations.
+The flow is studied on the time interval $[t_0, t_{end}]$ with $t_0=\SI{0}{\second}$ and $t_{end}=\SI{10}{\second}$, so only the first 10 seconds of the total \SI{42.24}{\second} are considered.
+When needed, intermediate velocity values are interpolated in space with SciPy’s bivariate rectangular Spline~\cite{2020SciPy-NMeth}.
+Interpolation in time is carried out using linear interpolation.